 Gorilla trekking is the most done activity in volcanoes national park attracting roughly 80 people, on a daily basis to have a face-to-face interaction with the endangered gorillas.
 Volcanoes national park has a total of 10 gorilla groups, which have been habituated, for trekking each of which is allocated to a maximum of eight people for an hour.
 The experience of trekking each of gorilla groups is different from the other in terms of size, history and the location.
 Below are gorilla groups in Rwanda

-This was the first group that was habituated in the days of days of Dian Fossey hence having great history.
+This was the first group that was habituated in the days of Dian Fossey hence having a great history.
 Poachers threatened the expansion of the family since most family members were killed for meat.
 Titus is the dominant silverback who leads the entire family.

 Karisimbi group (Susa B)

 The family was habituated in 2006 and its name means “Lucky one”.
 The group has 16 members who joined from other families.
-The family was blessed with asset of twins in 201 which surely prove that its indeed a lucky one.
+The family was blessed with a set of twins in 201 which surely prove that it’s indeed a lucky one.
 Trekking this gorilla family comes along with hiking to foothills of Mt Gahinga and Mt Sabyinyo.

 The family has 27 members led by Agashya the dominant silverback who took over power from Nyakarima the former silverback.
 Agashya means news and the family lives in the forested saddle between Sabyinyo and Mount Gahinga.